 without specifying a page name, for example ‘//127.0.0.1/mydir/’,

 the server returns the page index.html along this path.

 It is a very simple web server and when a HTTP query is received

-it simply gives files from the chosen directory without indicating any MIME-types.
+it simply gives files from the chosen local directory without indicating any MIME-types.

 Though, during the creation of this site, the program assisted very well.